 Guy is the Director of the Discovery Learning Institute.
-Graduated from University of Connecticut and from attended grade school in University of Illinois at Urbana-Champaign, Guy is extremely knowledgeable , patient about teaching, and is commitment to help each student reach their full potential.
+Graduated from University of Connecticut and attended Graduate School at University of Illinois at Urbana-Champaign.
+Guy is extremely knowledgeable, patient about teaching, and is commitment to help each student reach their full potential.

 The primary benefit of tutoring is the one on one nature inherent to the process.
 When a student is one on one then the tutor can identify individual problems that the student is having difficulty grasping.
 The tutor can then directly teach these problem areas.

 Math: All levels of math